OntimizeWeb/ontimize-web-ngx/ISSUES_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
+<em>For bug reports provide, if you can, a minimal set of steps to reproduce it</em>
+<em>In case you are reporting a styling issue or something similar it would be great if you give us a screenshot describing your problem</em>

 <!--
 For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://plnkr.co or similar (you can use this template as a starting point: http://plnkr.co/edit/tpl:AvJOMERrnz94ekVua0u5).